| ||||||||

 For years, I've been creating what, for a better name,

-might call Lancasterisms.
+we might call Lancasterisms.
 These are intentional but

 apparent typographical errors intended to reveal a